White Sox vs. Dodgers Player Props Betting Odds

 Robert Stats

-- Luis Robert has 64 hits with 18 doubles, 15 home runs, 13 walks and 34 RBI.
-He's also stolen three bases.
+- Luis Robert has put up 64 hits with 18 doubles, 15 home runs and 14 walks.
+He has driven in 34 runs with four stolen bases.

 Robert Recent Games